converged-computing/playground/docs/cli.md

 # Commands

-The following commands are suppored when using `playground`:
+The following commands are supported when using `playground`:

 ## config